How to Teach Children to Apologize

 Toddlers quickly learn to give a hug to “make it better” when they hurt someone.
 If you model hugs for hurts at home, he’ll know just what to do.
 Once he’s calm and ready to hug, you can verbalize a simple apology and maybe help him say it with a hug.

 Children belch, gulp, and fart – excuse me, pass gas.
 Boys especially delight in showing off their body sounds.
 If one unintentional belch gets laughter, you can imagine what will follow.
 But if these sounds meet with silence or mild disapproval from you, they will soon fizzle away.
 Teach children that, in company, breathing sounds (that is sneezing and coughing) are okay but digestive tract sounds are rude.
 When your child emits upper digestive tract sounds in your presence, look disapprovingly, and say “excuse me.”
 Require the older child to excuse himself.
 Passing gas is especially offending because of the odor accompanying the sound.
 As your child gets older he will learn he can control this function most of the time and do it in private.
 If passing gas becomes a habit, the offender will quickly be taught by peer disgust to keep it to himself.
-As kids mature a bit their gut sounds diminish; these offenses will soon be sounds of the past. <
+As kids mature a bit their gut sounds diminish; these offenses will soon be sounds of the past.

 Some children learn to parrot an “excuse me” or “I’m sorry” within a millisecond of the offense to avoid being “squealed on” or to get themselves off the hook quickly if parents force apologies.
-Parents can’t force feelings.
+As you teach children to apologize, remember: parents can’t force feelings.
 Only the child knows how he feels.
 Forcing feelings can teach your child to fake apologies, that it’s okay to be insincere, or that forgiveness has to be an instant thing which is not real life.
 Depending on the ages of the children, their temperaments, the circumstances, and the emotions that may be flaring, a cooling-off period before an apology will be needed.
 A two-year-old who just kicked his sister may need a two-minute time-out on a chair, along with a reminder that kicking hurts, before he’s ready to hug her.
 A ten-year-old who slaps her sister for vicious teasing must deal with wounded pride before she’ll be able to remember how wrong it is to slap.
 It’s your job as a parent to make sure the apology happens so both children can start again with good feelings between them.
 But, you cannot make it happen.
 What you can do is model and instruct: “When people are at peace with each other they feel better inside.”